“We don’t stop playing because we grow old; we grow old because we stop playing.” – George Bernard Shaw

 About the Dog:

-The blog theme is named after Buzz, our rescued mini-schnauzer child who serves the role of staving off my wife’s desire for a real baby boy a little longer (GOOD dog!).
+The blog art is based on Buzz, our rescued mini-schnauzer fur-baby who serves the role of staving off my wife’s desire for a real baby a little longer!).
 (UPDATE: You’ve failed me Buzz!)

 Because of his small stature and excitable demeanor Buzz is often mistaken for a puppy (small dogs always seem to have something to prove, don’t they?).
 He knows a few tricks and he’s pretty smart but don’t let his snappy tie and fancy reading material fool you, he is just a regular dog with no formal education.

 I would love to hear from you!
-If you need engineering advice or want to collaborate on a project, innovation, business idea, or career opportunity then feel free to contact me and let’s talk!
+If you need engineering advice or want to collaborate on a project, innovation, business idea, or career opportunity then feel free to contact me.
 I’m always looking for new opportunities!
 Check out some of my professional work here.